pytest-dev/pytest/contrib/py_unittest/readme.txt

-code for collecting traditional unit tests based on
+code for collecting traditional unit tests.
+This conftest is based on

     http://johnnydebris.net/svn/projects/py_unittest